 Risks and Effects of Self-Medicating

 Self-medicating is not without risk.
 The most significant danger of self-medicating, with any drug, is overdosing.
-Overdose deaths in the U.S. rose to over 94,000 in 2020.
+More than 96,000 people died from drug overdoses between March 2020 and March 2021.
 There is additional danger in how multiple substances interact in the body, including with prescribed medications and alcohol.

 Failing to treat the underlying physical or psychological need, and instead using substances that lead to abuse and dependency, puts you at serious risk in many other ways: